nyu-mll/jiant/tutorials/setup_tutorial.md

 Finally, you'll need to set a few environment variables in [user_config_template.sh](https://github.com/nyu-mll/jiant/blob/master/user_config_template.sh), which include:

-* $JIANT_PROJECT_PREFIX: the directory where things like logs and model checkpoints will be saved.
+* `$JIANT_PROJECT_PREFIX`: the directory where things like logs and model checkpoints will be saved.
-* $JIANT_DATA_DIR: location of the data you want to train and evaluate on.
+* `$JIANT_DATA_DIR`: location of the data you want to train and evaluate on.
 As a starting point, this is often the directory created by the GLUE or SuperGLUE data downloaders.
 Let's use the `data/` directory for GLUE for now.
-* $WORD_EMBS_FILE: location of any word embeddings you want to use (not necessary when using ELMo, GPT, or BERT).
-You can download GloVe (840B) [here](http://nlp.stanford.edu/data/glove.840B.300d.zip) or fastText (2M) [here](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip)
+* `$WORD_EMBS_FILE`: location of any word embeddings you want to use (not necessary when using ELMo, GPT, or BERT).
+You can download GloVe (840B) [here](http://nlp.stanford.edu/data/glove.840B.300d.zip) or fastText (2M) [here](https://s3-us-west-1.amazonaws.com/fasttext-vectors/crawl-300d-2M.vec.zip).

-To avoid having your custom paths overwritten by future updates, you should save a copy of this file as `user_config.sh` (or something similar, but `user_config.sh` will be automatically ignored by git.
+To avoid having your custom paths overwritten by future updates, you should save a copy of this file as `user_config.sh` (or something similar, but a file with the name `user_config.sh` will be automatically ignored by git).
 Before running any experiments, you should run:

 ```